Vanilla Melt Away Cookies

 How can I add a little flare to melt away cookies?

-This is the plainest version of this cookies but feel free to change it up!
-You can easily add food coloring to the dough and or icing.
-It’s easy to sprinkle on sprinkles, crushed candy canes, and sprinkling sugars.
+You can add food coloring to the dough and/or the icing.
+It’s also easy to add some sprinkles, crushed candy canes, and sprinkling sugars on top of the icing.

 Can I freeze these cookies?